 \citet{Ibrahim_24} investigated the impact of different feedback mechanisms on MZR using hydrodynamical simulations based on \textsc{gadget-3} code.
-They find that mechanical feedback best reproduces observations up to redshift $z\sim3$, while our analytical model would also suggest mechanical feedback at $z\approx5-7$.
+They find that mechanical feedback best reproduces observations up to redshift $z\sim3$.
+Our analytical model also suggests the presence of mechanical feedback at $z\approx5$–$7$, although it alone is insufficient to reproduce the observations.
 From \textsc{FIREbox} simulation, \citet{Bassini_24} suggest that the evolution of MZR at $z\lesssim3.5$ is driven by inflow metallicity, outflow metallicity, and mass loading factor, rather than gas fraction \citep[e.g.,][]{Rossi_17,Torrey_19}.
 On the other side, \citet{Marszewski_24} found a weak evolution of MZR at $z\gtrsim5$ in FIRE-2 simulations with a non-evolving slope $\gamma=0.37$.
-They find that the gas fractions are mass-dependent and vary substantially with redshift, which indicates gas fractions alone cannot explain weakly evolving MZR and inflows and outflows must be taken into account. \citet{Angles_17} suggest that recycled gas also plays a crucial role in shaping galaxy metallicities across different stellar masses, with low-mass galaxies being more likely to accrete pre-enriched gas, while high-mass galaxies primarily accrete pristine gas. \citet{Langan_20,Ma_16} found that a ``leaky box" model can reproduce the MZR evolution at $z\gtrsim3.5$ in simulations but it requires an effective yield ($y_\text{eff}$) an order of magnitude smaller than intrinsic stellar yield $y$, highlighting the non-negligible impact of inflows and outflows.
+They find that the gas fractions are mass-dependent and vary substantially with redshift, which indicates gas fractions alone cannot explain weakly evolving MZR, and inflows and outflows must be taken into account. \citet{Angles_17} suggest that recycled gas also plays a crucial role in shaping galaxy metallicities across different stellar masses, with low-mass galaxies being more likely to accrete pre-enriched gas, while high-mass galaxies primarily accrete pristine gas. \citet{Langan_20,Ma_16} found that a ``leaky box" model can reproduce the MZR evolution at $z\gtrsim3.5$ in simulations but it requires an effective yield ($y_\text{eff}$) an order of magnitude smaller than intrinsic stellar yield $y$, highlighting the non-negligible impact of inflows and outflows.

 \citet{Wangk_23} have investigated the environmental effect on MZR at $z\lesssim2$ using EAGLE simulation.
 They found that both the suppression of gas accretion and the ram pressure stripping contribute to the environmental dependence of satellite galaxies at $z\sim2$.
-The ram pressure strips the ISM gas as satellite galaxies moving across the clusters and confront with the hot intracluster medium (ICM).
-It leads to starvation of the satellite galaxies preventing further gas accretion, and the galaxies become more metal-rich.
+The ram pressure strips the ISM gas as satellite galaxies move across the clusters and come into contact with the hot ICM.
+It leads to starvation of the satellite galaxies, preventing further gas accretion, and the galaxies become more metal-rich.
 Additionally, they observed that central galaxies in protoclusters at $z\sim2$ tend to reside in more massive halos, accrete more gas through cold-mode accretion, and consequently exhibit lower metallicities.